 A lake action plan describes what we know and don't know about a particular lake, and what we need to do to improve lake water quality.
 The intention of developing actions is to meet the lake health target or trophic level index (TLI) target.
-Lake Ōkataina's target trophic level index is set at the 1994 level of 2.6.
+Lake Ōkataina's trophic level is set at the 1994 level of 2.6.